The Microsoft Project Field Mapping File

 The following example shows how to specify pjTaskText26 as the links and attachments field:

 <LinksField ProjectField="pjTaskText26" />

 The synchronization field lets you control the publish and refresh behavior of each task.
 The field is displayed as a column with the title Publish and Refresh when you use the Team System Task Sheet view.
-For more information about how to use the synchronization field in Microsoft Project, see How to: Enable or Disable Publishing of Work Items in Microsoft Project.
+For more information about how to use the synchronization field in Microsoft Project, see.

 You must specify a synchronization field in the Microsoft Project field mapping file.
 Use the following XML syntax to specify which field is the synchronization field.
 The SyncField element is used to specify a synchronization field.
 The ProjectField attribute must be set to a valid Microsoft Project field.

 The following example shows how to specify pjTaskText25 as the synchronization field: